danushri-p/DateLore/Readme.md

 - Created an Express server with basic setup
 - Connected to a MongoDB Atlas cluster using Mongoose
 - Used a `.env` file to store configuration securely
-- Moved database connection logic to a separate `db.js` file for clarity
 - Implemented a simple `/test` route to verify that the server is running
 - Successfully pushed the initial code to GitHub